vivesweb/php-libplot/README.md

 You can create a pairplot graph from csv dataset in array.
 First row need to be col names.

-In $cfg array you can set the width of the marks:
+In $cfg array you can set the width of the markers:
 ['widthmarker' => 5]

 *pairplot( $dataset, $cfg = null )*